musikele/musikele.github.io/_drafts/book-what-if-serious-scientific-answers-to-absurd-hypothetical-questions.md

 The author, Rundall Munroe, authors also the super popular nerdy comic xkcd on the Web.
 The book is full of his drawings that will, at least, make you laugh.

 ![]({{ site.baseurl }}/images/img_20200928_203357__01.jpg)

+You can find the book here on the italian [Amazon](https://amzn.to/3iMOd4q).